Three aspects of the MSTCI problem: The intersection number of graphs that differ in one edge

 \subsection{Experimental analysis}

-In order to measure the set of graphs that have greater intersection number than all its successors, we designed an experiment to exhaustively analyze graphs such that $5 \leq |V| \leq 8$.
+In order to measure the set of graphs that have greater intersection number than all its successors, we designed an experiment to exhaustively analyze connected graphs such that $5 \leq |V| \leq 8$.
 Table \ref{tab:small_inst} describes the results.

 Note that the set of graphs with intersection number greater than all its successors is relatively small.
 There are six cases for $8$-node graphs.
-This rare cases are described in Table \ref{tab:counterxample_description}.
-Following are some remarks about its columns,
+These rare cases are described in Table \ref{tab:counterxample_description}.
+Below are some remarks about its columns,

 \begin{itemize} \item The graphs are labeled incrementally according to their number of edges. \item The number of \emph{Succesors} of $G_i$ is exactly the difference of edges between $K_8$ and $G_i$, i.e.: $|E| + Succesors = 28$.
 Some may be isomorphic and counted many times. \item The different intersection numbers of the $Successors$ (in parenthesis in the last column) are less than the number of $Successors$, this is because: 1) the graphs induced by two successors may be isomorphic or 2) non-isomorphic graphs induced by two successors may have the same intersection number. \end{itemize}